-Total Projects from the Master Plan: Total \$\$ of Projects from the Master Plan 114 \$1,103,572
+Total \$\$ of Projects from the Master Plan

-APPENDIX 6 Project Status Overview
+Project Status Overview

 Appendix 6 Project Status Overview

 The following information presented below provides an approximation of status for design and construction phases in the current capital budget.
 Planned end dates are provided for ongoing phases.
 Planned start dates are provided for future phases.
 These dates are anticipated Notice-to-Proceed dates after the bid period.
 All dates are subject to change.